MRSongXiaoBo/OutSystems_Demo/Training.md

   __C__ All Aggregates, by default, have the Fetch property set to On Demand.

-  __D__T he On After Fetch Event is triggered for every Aggregate, regardless of its Fetch property.
+  __D__ The On After Fetch Event is triggered for every Aggregate, regardless of its Fetch property.

   __11 .
 Consider an Aggregate with the Fetch property set to Only On Demand.
 When does that Aggregate run?__